freeheeling/whether_sweater/README.md

 ## Project Description
 Based on the premises of being a back-end developer working on a team that is building an application to plan road trips, this app allows users to view the current and forecasted weather at a destination.

-The Heroku-hosted [Sweater Wether Service](https://sweater-weather-service.herokuapp.com/) app utilizes the Ruby on Rails framework and [Fast JSON API](https://github.com/Netflix/fast_jsonapi) gem to expose aggregated data from multiple external APIs via a web-based API.
+The Heroku-hosted [Sweater Weather Service](https://sweater-weather-service.herokuapp.com/) app utilizes the Ruby on Rails framework and [Fast JSON API](https://github.com/Netflix/fast_jsonapi) gem to expose aggregated data from multiple external APIs via a web-based API.
 [Project requirements](https://backend.turing.io/module3/projects/sweater_weather/requirements) provide an overview of the app's wireframes.

 ## Features
 - Exposes an API that aggregates data from multiple external APIs